-- Secure the load so it won’t shift or move in transit.
-Keeping a low center of gravity is also good.
+- Secure the load so it won’t shift or move while in transit.

 - You are responsible for the load in your trailer.
 Anything that blows out or falls off is your responsibility.
 Not just as litter, but flying items can cause significant damage, injure or kill others.
 Be sure things are secure!!